beautifulcoder/func-csharp-api/Readme.md

 # Monads in C#

-Implement a flesh and blood real world C# API via Monads.
+Implement a real world C# API via Monads.

 To test this functional API with `curl`: